bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Yes.

+## Brief Explanation of OP\_RETURN

 Aaron Van Wirdum: 00:03:38

-The controversy is brewing and we're gonna lean into it with everything we have short inscriptions okay first before we actually get to inscriptions I do want to mention a lot of this ties in with OP_RETURN and we made an episode on OP_RETURN on the OP_RETURN Wars as it was referred to, which was episode 61, and we'll recap some of that here, but maybe not all of it.
-So if you really don't know, and now I'm addressing you, my dear listener, our dear listener, if you don't know what OP_RETURN is, then you might wanna go back to episode 61 first to sort of get an idea of what the history there is.
+The controversy is brewing and we're gonna lean into it with everything we have short inscriptions okay first before we actually get to inscriptions I do want to mention a lot of this ties in with `OP_RETURN` and we made an episode on `OP_RETURN` on the `OP_RETURN` Wars as it was referred to, which was episode 61, and we'll recap some of that here, but maybe not all of it.
+So if you really don't know, and now I'm addressing you, my dear listener, our dear listener, if you don't know what `OP_RETURN` is, then you might wanna go back to episode 61 first to sort of get an idea of what the history there is.
 That said we will recap it real quick.
-Yeah sure, so I'll just leave this to you.
-OP_RETURN, What do we need to know before we get to inscriptions?
+Yeah sure, so I'll just leave this to you. `OP_RETURN`, What do we need to know before we get to inscriptions?

 Sjors Provoost: 00:04:33

-Yeah, so OP_RETURN was a solution to a problem.
+Yeah, so `OP_RETURN` was a solution to a problem.
 And the problem was that, well, the problem wasn't so much that people were putting stuff on the blockchain that wasn't money.
 They were putting pictures, etc. On the blockchain.
 That wasn't necessarily the problem, but the problem was in how they were doing it.
 They were using weird mechanisms.

 Aaron Van Wirdum: 00:04:52

-Whoa, whoa, whoa.
 I'll stop you right there.
 That's debatable, right?
 Some people will say that's in itself a problem.

 Sjors Provoost: 00:04:57

 Yeah, some people would, but there was a bigger problem, and that was in the way that we're doing it.
 And the way that we're doing it was causing the so-called UTXO set to grow a lot.
 And the UTXO set is basically the set of coins that exist in the world and that could be spent by somebody at any time.
 You don't know when it's going to be spent.
 So you tend to keep it in RAM so that whenever a new block comes in, you can very quickly check whether the new block is spending coins that actually exist or not.
 And the problem with the way they were putting data on the blockchain is they were basically making it look like there were real coins out there that could be spent with public keys and all, but they were really, they could never be spent because there was no private key because of the way the images were encoded.
-And so OP_RETURN was a sort of a mitigation of that by saying, okay, please use this mechanism called OP_RETURN, and we'll explain how that works, so that we don't have this problem with RAM.
+And so `OP_RETURN` was a sort of a mitigation of that by saying, okay, please use this mechanism called `OP_RETURN`, and we'll explain how that works, so that we don't have this problem with RAM.

 Aaron Van Wirdum: 00:05:53